 For decades, animal models have served as the foundation of biomedical research and drug development.
 However, growing ethical concerns, high costs, and limited ability to mirror human biology are driving a shift toward more predictive, human-specific systems.1,2

-One of the most promising options is the induced pluripotent stem cell (iPSC) derived disease model, which offers a reproducible and ethically sound platform for drug discovery by enabling the in vitro production of almost any human cell type.
+Two of the most promising options are the induced pluripotent stem cells (iPSC) derived from disease and phenotypically-normal models, which offer a reproducible and ethically sound platform for drug discovery by enabling the in vitro production of almost any human cell type.

-This article examines the shift beyond animal models, the unique advantages of iPSC-based models, the current challenges, and how FUJIFILM Biosciences is leading innovation in this area.
+This article examines the shift beyond animal models, the unique advantages of iPSC-based models, the current challenges, and how Fujifilm is leading innovation in this area.

 Animal models have long been central to evaluating the safety and efficacy of new drugs.
 However, their limitations are increasingly under scrutiny:

-In response, the field is transitioning towards human-based platforms, with iPSC-derived disease models standing as a leading alternative.
+In response, the field is transitioning towards human-based platforms, with iPSC-derived disease and phenotypically-normal models standing as leading alternatives.

 iPSCs are generated by reprogramming adult somatic cells into a pluripotent state.
 These cells can then be differentiated into various cell types, including neurons, cardiomyocytes, and hepatocytes, for use in disease modeling and drug testing.